 A missing tooth or teeth can cause a lot of problems.
 Depending on where the gap is, it can interfere with your speech and ability to chew.
 In some cases, it can even cause the appearance of an uneven face.
 If gaps are visible, they can also make a person very self-conscious.

 How attractive your smile is connects with a number of factors including self-esteem, how others see you, first impressions, and more.
 However, bridges are much more than a smile corrector.
 Dental partials are an essential way to properly distribute your bite and prevent nearby teeth from shifting.

 What are Dental Partials Made of?

-The actual false teeth for dental partials can be made from a number of materials including resin, ceramic, porcelain, stainless steel, and metals.
+The actual "false teeth," as they were often referred to in the past, for dental partials can be made from a number of materials including resin, ceramic, porcelain, stainless steel, and metals.
 All have different benefits and potential drawbacks.
 Metals are much stronger than resin, ceramic, or porcelain, but of course don’t look like your natural teeth.
 However, since they are also much more affordable, they are popular picks if you need a bridge that isn’t visible.
 Bridges in front teeth often feature a naturally colored material.

 How do Dental Partials Stay in Place?